Board of Directors

 Dr. Heyam Jalahej

-Dr Heyam Jalahej is the Chief Medical Regulatory Officer of the Company and is responsible for compliance with regulatory and logistic aspects of development of therapeutic and diagnostic modalities including the Vaccine development.
+Dr Heyam Jalahej is the Chief Medical Regulatory Officer of the Company and is responsible for compliance with regulatory and logistic aspects of development of therapeutic and diagnostic modalities including the AIM therapy development.

 Jon started his scientific career in academia as a member of scientific staff in the Biochemistry Department, Imperial College.
 Jon moved to the Medical Research Council Toxicology Unit as a Senior Scientific Officer working on mechanisms of carcinogenesis.
 Jon joined Cambridge Antibody Technology, (CAT), in 1992 as a Senior Scientist, working on multiple drug discovery projects.
 After a few years, Jon then joined a new team establishing the process development group before eventually moving across into operational management.
 CAT merged with Medimmune (a wholly owned subsidiary of Astra Zeneca) in 2006 where Jon latterly held the post of VP, Site General Manager a position he held for some years.
 At Medimmune Jon led the multidisciplinary site operations of the Cambridge R & D facilities, a site of some 800 staff.

 In 2021 Jon joined Iontas, a world leading contract research organisation in the antibody engineering field, as Chief Operating Officer.

 Jon is the current Chair of the Board of One Nucleus and holds several other NED appointments including, Stevenage Bioscience Catalyst.
 Jon has a MPhil in molecular biology/cellular pathology, is a Chartered Biologist and Fellow of the Royal Society of Biology.
 Jon is also fellow of the Royal Society of Arts and Manufacturing and the Institute of Directors.